 Tile comes in numerous different materials, shapes, and sizes, giving you nearly limitless options for your bathroom renovation.
 With so many choices to sift through, narrowing down the perfect fit for your project can seem challenging.
 Here are a few steps for evaluating what types of tile flooring to use:

 1. Identifying Budget and Goals

-From ceramic and terracotta to porcelain and bamboo, tile is available in multiple materials.
+From ceramic and terra cotta to porcelain and bamboo, tile is available in multiple materials.
 Each material, however, has a price point.
 You want to make sure your selection fits within the budget for your bathroom addition or remodel.
-Since materials also vary in durability and how much maintenance is needed, you should also consider the type of bathroom you’re flooring and who primarily uses it.
+Since materials also vary in durability and how much maintenance is needed, you should also consider the type of bathroom you’re working on and who primarily uses it.
 While granite and stone may be appropriate for a luxurious master bath with a spa-like aesthetic, linoleum or cement-bodied tiles are better for bathrooms frequented by children and pets because of their durability and more economic cost.
 Vinyl also enables you to emulate other materials, such as tile or hardwood, while remaining durable scratch-proof, and water-resistant.

 2. Choosing Colors and Tile Size